-The next destination, ‘the town of Sidhpur’, wasn’t too far from Patan.
+The next destination, ‘the town of Sidhpur’, is just 30 kilometers from Patan.
 But the city presents a completely opposite picture.
 While Patan takes you back to the kingdom of the Gujarati Rulers,

 Sidhpur gives you the feel of a Victorian Era

-With its history dating back to the Maharabharat and its image of the Kashi of the West, you would barely expect it to have any modern architecture.
+With its history dating back to the Mahabharata and its image of the Kashi of the West, you would barely expect it to have any modern architecture.

-80 kilometre further from Sidhpur, you would reach to Gujarat’s favourite hill station Mt.
+80 kilometer further from Sidhpur, you would reach to Gujarat’s favorite hill station Mt.
 Abu.
 Though it is a part of Rajasthan, it is mostly frequented by the Gujaratis.

 And the road here cuts through the Aravali ranges and takes you to the cooler lands from the warm land of Gujarat.